1. Calling Commands

 Filtering is subject to the undo and redo commands (

-cmd+y for Mac).
+ctrl+y).
 However, it will not change the underlying data when you save the file.
-The reason is CSVs have no mechanism for saving filter data.

 Filter Selected [Row|Column]